 Born in November 17, 1943.
 Now you know.
 In South Carolina.
 Went to University of South Florida, moved with a boyfriend DJ to New York, worked as a waitress at the Playboy Club, got her bachelor of arts degree and became one of the most successful models in the USA, using her job both to make money (in 1973, she landed the landmark contract with Revlon and earned her status as the first $1 million-a-year girl) and see the world.

 Whenever I came back from Africa or the Antarctic, head swelling with the beauty of it all, I found I was loving life again.
 You look different because of everything that has gone on inside of you…, said Hutton on her thus far travelling and exploration in life.

 ***I feel you, Lauren.***

 The All Movie Guide stated that the gap in her teeth gave her on-camera persona a down-home sensibility that other, more ethereal models lacked.
-Now I don’t know if you have to necessarily have the gap, but you most definitely shouldn’t be afraid of your sensibility.
-But rather embrace it.
+Now, I don’t know if you have to, necessarily, have the gap, but you, most definitely, shouldn’t be afraid of your sensibility.
+Embrace it, instead.
 Just be kind and it will, eventually, turn into your power.

 Lauren Hutton is not only powerful, but real, alive and honest.

-The most beautiful thing about this kind of beauty, kind, is that you don’t feel the pressure of their beauty.
-They either don’t know or forget about the magic they create around them and smile.
+The most beautiful thing about this kind of beauty, kind, is that you don’t feel the pressure of it.
+These kind of people either don’t know or forget about the magic they create around them and smile.
 Their eyes smile.
-A magic which is, in fact, the real deal.
-A magic that makes you feel beautiful, you whoever you are.
+Magic is the real deal.
+Magic is what makes you feel beautiful.

 You with me?

-The more I see her pictures and read her interviews, the more I feel the beauty that doesn’t scream “beautiful” and hear the stars tinkling around my head.
+The more I observe her style and read her interviews, the more I feel the beauty that doesn’t scream “beautiful” and hear the stars twinkling around my head.